X3ne/ft_printf/README.md

 > For the students of 42: Do not copy the code!
 Always make sure you understand what you are doing

+**Some parts can be greatly improved.
+The project is still functional**

 ### Project Stats
 | **Status** | **Evaluation** |
 | --- | --- |